Heal-All, Common Self-Heal, Woundwort, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls

-Synonyms of Prunella vulgaris subsp. lanceolata (20) (Updated on 3-17-21): Prunella canadensis Mill., Prunella caroliniana Mill., Prunella laciniata Walter, Prunella parviflora Gilib., Prunella pennsylvanica var. lanceolata W.P.C.Barton, Prunella vulgaris f. alba J.C.Nelson, Prunella vulgaris f. albiflora Britton, Prunella vulgaris f. albiflora Nakai, Prunella vulgaris f. candida Fernald, Prunella vulgaris var. candida Farw., Prunella vulgaris var. elongata Benth., Prunella vulgaris f. erubescens J.K.Henry, Prunella vulgaris f. iodocalyx Fernald, Prunella vulgaris var. iodocalyx Farw., Prunella vulgaris var. lanceolata (W.P.C.Barton) Fernald, Prunella vulgaris var. major Hook., Prunella vulgaris f. nana Clute, Prunella vulgaris var. parviflora J.W.Moore, Prunella vulgaris var. rouleauiana Vict., Prunella vulgaris var. scaberrima Pollard & C.R.Ball
+Synonyms of Prunella vulgaris subsp. lanceolata (20) (Updated on 5-21-21 from Plants of the World Online): Prunella canadensis Mill., Prunella caroliniana Mill., Prunella laciniata Walter, Prunella parviflora Gilib., Prunella pennsylvanica var. lanceolata W.P.C.Barton, Prunella vulgaris f. alba J.C.Nelson, Prunella vulgaris f. albiflora Britton, Prunella vulgaris f. albiflora Nakai, Prunella vulgaris f. candida Fernald, Prunella vulgaris var. candida Farw., Prunella vulgaris var. elongata Benth., Prunella vulgaris f. erubescens J.K.Henry, Prunella vulgaris f. iodocalyx Fernald, Prunella vulgaris var. iodocalyx Farw., Prunella vulgaris var. lanceolata (W.P.C.Barton) Fernald, Prunella vulgaris var. major Hook., Prunella vulgaris f. nana Clute, Prunella vulgaris var. parviflora J.W.Moore, Prunella vulgaris var. rouleauiana Vict., Prunella vulgaris var. scaberrima Pollard & C.R.Ball

 Prunella vulgaris L. is the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753.

-Accepted infraspecific names (5) (UPDATED ON 3-17-21): Prunella vulgaris subsp. asiatica (Nakai) H.Hara, Prunella vulgaris subsp. estremadurensis Franco, Prunella vulgaris subsp. hispida (Benth.)
+Accepted infraspecific names (5) (updated on 5-21-21): Prunella vulgaris subsp. asiatica (Nakai) H.Hara, Prunella vulgaris subsp. estremadurensis Franco, Prunella vulgaris subsp. hispida (Benth.)
 Hultén, Prunella vulgaris subsp. lanceolata (W.P.C.Barton) Piper & Beattie, Prunella vulgaris subsp. vulgaris (autonym).
 When infraspecific taxon are named, a “type-specimen” is automatically generated (autonym) whose description is closest to the (original) species.
 I am not sure how the species and type-specimen can have different synonyms…

 Prunella vulgaris subsp. lanceolata (W.P.C.Barton) Piper & Beattie is the correct and accepted scientific name for the subspecies observed on my farm.
 It was named and described as such by Charles Vancouver Piper and Rolla Kent Beattie in Flora of the Northwest Coast in 1915.
 It was first named Prunella pensylvanica var. lanceolata by William Paul Crillon Barton in Florae Philadelphicae Prodromus in 1815.

-Plants of the World Online lists 8 species and hybrids in the Prunella genus (as of 3-17-21 when I last updated this page).
+Plants of the World Online lists 8 species and hybrids in the Prunella genus (as of 5-21-21 when I last updated this page).
 The genus is a member of the plant family Lamiaceae with a total of 236 genera.
-Those numbers may change periodically as updates are made.
+Those numbers may change periodically as updates are made by POWO.

-The above distribution map for Prunella vulgaris is from Plants of the World Online. is for the species and all the subspecies.
+The above distribution map for Prunella vulgaris is from Plants of the World Online is for the species and all the subspecies.
 Areas in green are where the species is native and purple where it has been introduced.
 Prunella vulgaris subsp. lanceolata is the only subspecies native to the U.S. and is the one most commonly observed.
-The map on the USDA Plants Database for North America is basically the same.
+The map on the USDA Plants Database for the United States and Canada is basically the same

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.